Safety in Romania

 Emergency numbers in Romania

-If expats find themselves in an emergency situation in Romania they should dial 112.
+If expats find themselves in an emergency in Romania they should dial 112.
 English-speaking operators are available.